dpavlos/elkarmor/doc/configuration/general.md

 ## Network

-To configure how the proxy will listen for incoming requests, define a section called `netio` which accepts the following options:
+To configure how ELK Armor will listen for incoming requests, define a section called `netio` which accepts the following options:

 ````